leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 $$
 where $\|\|\cdot\|\|^\dagger$ is the dual norm of $\|\|\cdot\|\|$.

-And in the next sections, we will also discuss optimizers that precondition the gradients,
+And in the following sections, we will also discuss optimizers that precondition the gradients,

 > **Definition 1 (Preconditioning).** In an optimization algorithm, a preconditioner $\mathcal{P}(\cdot; W): T_W\mathcal{W} \rightarrow T_W\mathcal{W}$ is a point-dependent linear transform that maps empirical gradients $\nabla \mathcal{L}(W)\_\xi$ to update directions $\Delta W$.
 That is, at any $W \in \mathcal{W}$, we have a matrix $P_W$ such that $\mathcal{P}(\nabla \mathcal{L}(W)\_\xi; W) = P_W \nabla \mathcal{L}(W)\_\xi$ and,
 $$